collinsadi/codellins-npm/README.md

 ## Issues

-If you encounter any issues or have questions about this package, please [open an issue](https://github.com/codellins/your-package-name/issues) on GitHub.
+If you encounter any issues or have questions about this package, please [open an issue](https://github.com/codellins/codellins/issues) on GitHub.

 ```

-Replace `'your-package-name'` with the actual name of your npm package and customize the documentation with additional information or examples as needed.
+Replace `'codellins'` with the actual name of your npm package and customize the documentation with additional information or examples as needed.

 This is the first Version More Features Rolling out Soon